On cohomological obstructions to the existence of log symplectic structures

-is transverse to the zero section.
-This class of Poisson structures was introduced on 2-dimensional surfaces in \cite{Radko.2002} (under the name of \emph{topologically stable Poisson structures}) where a complete classification was obtained; in higher dimensions a systematic investigation of the geometric properties of such structures appeared in \cite{Guillemin.Eva.2012} (where these are called \emph{b-Poisson} and \emph{b-symplectic} structures); and their integrations by symplectic groupoids were studied in \cite{Gualtieri.2012} (where they are called \emph{log symplectic} structures).
+These structures were initially studied in the framework of deformation quantization in \cite{Nest.1996}, where they are called \emph{b-symplectic} structures.
+Later, their complex analogue was considered in \cite{Goto.2000}, where they were first given the name log symplectic.
+In the context of Poisson geometry, this class of Poisson structures was introduced on two-dimensional surfaces in \cite{Radko.2002} (under the name of \emph{topologically stable Poisson structures}) where a complete classification was obtained.
+In higher dimensions a systematic investigation of the geometric properties of log symplectic structures appeared in \cite{Guillemin.Eva.2012}.
+Their integrations by symplectic groupoids were studied in \cite{Gualtieri.2012}.

-Our interest in b-log symplectic structures comes from the fact that these can be used to construct regular corank-one Poisson structures.
-First, the singular locus of a b-log symplectic structure $Z:=(\wedge^n\pi)^{-1}(0)$ (if nonempty) carries a regular corank-one Poisson structure with a very special property: it has a transverse Poisson vector field \cite{Guillemin.Eva.2012}.
-Secondly, a b-log structure can be used to construct a regular corank-one Poisson on $M\times S^1$, simply given by
+Our interest in log symplectic structures comes from the fact that these can be used to construct regular corank-one Poisson structures.
+First, the singular locus of a log symplectic structure $Z:=(\wedge^n\pi)^{-1}(0)$ (if nonempty) carries a regular corank-one Poisson structure with a very special property: it has a transverse Poisson vector field \cite{Guillemin.Eva.2012}.
+Secondly, a log structure can be used to construct a regular corank-one Poisson on $M\times S^1$, simply given by

 where $X$ is the modular vector field of $(M,\pi)$.
 However, our result excludes the possibility of using this procedure to construct corank-one Poisson structures in some interesting examples, e.g.\ on $S^4\times S^1$.